felipebool/crook/README.md

   "composer": "/home/felipe/bin/composer"
 }
 ```
 Although you are able to edit crook.json by yourself, you should do it using ```$ vendor/bin/crook``` in order to create the symbolic links.
+Only the composer path **must** be set manually.
 The mechanism is explained in the next section.

 ## The mechanism
 Every time you run a